Flexible yet Sparse Bayesian Survival Models with Time-Varying Coefficients and Unobserved Heterogeneity: Model Specification and Estimation

 In this specification, the signs of the factor loadings $\phi_1, \dots, \phi_G$ and the factor $f_j$ are not identified.
-To demonstrate this, let $\bm \phi$ be the vector of factor loadings for all individuls.
+To demonstrate this, let $\bm \phi$ be the vector of factor loadings for all individuals.
 Then

-To remedy this, we first run the MCMC sampler in the unrestricted space and then enforce identification post-hoc through the methods described in \cite{geweke1996measuring} and \cite{lopes2004bayesian}.
-In the more general model with multiple factors, this requires a rotation matrix that is positive lower triangular, while in the one-dimensional special case (as it appears above) it amounts to ensuring that $\phi_1$ is always positive.
+To remedy this, we first run the MCMC sampler in the unrestricted space and then enforce identification post-hoc through the methods described in \cite{fruhwirth2024sparse} \cite{lopes2004bayesian}.
+In the one-dimensional case (as it appears above), this amounts to ensuring that $\phi_1$ is always positive.